RajShah3006/Saarthi/README.md

-# university-recommender-ai
+# Saarthi - University Recommender AI

-**university-recommender-ai** is an intelligent, Ontario-focused university and program recommendation system that leverages web scraping and AI-driven conversation to provide tailored guidance for students.
+**Saarthi** (सारथी - "Guide") is an intelligent, Ontario-focused university and program recommendation system that leverages web scraping and AI-driven conversation to provide tailored guidance for students on their educational journey.

 ## Features

-The core Jupyter Notebook performs the following:
+Saarthi performs the following:

 - **Collects user academic and interest information** (subjects, grade, location, overall average, future goals)
 - **Scrapes university program listings and details** from OUInfo (Ontario Universities' Info) and other sources